anshul-iiitb16/MyPlan/README.md

 ## Implementation

 - All the code has been written in **Python Programming Language**.
-- We have a directory named **CDR Recommender** which contains the following files:
+- We have following files:
     - **Calling_Plans.csv**: This file is a catalog of Talktime plans being offered by the company.
 Initially, there are 12 plans offered each having a unique Plan ID.
 It has the following columns:
         -   **PLAN ID**: It is a unique ID given to each data plan.
         -   **PLAN TYPE**: Indicates which type of data plan it is.